Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README.md

 There are two projects in this sample.
 Each needs to be separately registered in your Azure AD tenant.
 To register these projects, you can:

-- either follow the steps in the paragraphs below ([Step 2](#step-2--register-the-sample-with-your-azure-active-directory-tenant) and [Step 3](#step-3--configure-the-sample-to-use-your-azure-ad-tenant))
+- either follow the steps in the paragraphs below ([Step 2](#Step-2-Register-the-sample-with-your-Azure-Active-Directory-tenant) and [Step 3](#Step-3-Configure-the-sample-to-use-your-Azure-AD-tenant))
 - or use PowerShell scripts that:
-  - **automatically** create for you the Azure AD applications and related objects (passwords, permissions, dependencies)
+  - automatically create for you the Azure AD applications and related objects (passwords, permissions, dependencies)
   - modify the Visual Studio projects' configuration files.

+#### Using scripts

-If you want to use this automation, read the instructions in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md)
-Then, after you ran the scripts, as those don't create yet apps for Azure AD v2.0, be sure to follow the manual steps:
+If you want to use this automation, read the instructions in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md), but once you've run the script be sure to follow the manual steps.
+Indeed Azure AD PowerShell does not yet provide full control on applications consuming v2.0 tokens, even if this registration is already possible from the Azure portal:

-- edit the manifest of both applications to ensure `"signInAudience": "AzureADandPersonalMicrosoftAccount"`
+- edit the manifest of the TodoListClient application to ensure `"signInAudience": "AzureADandPersonalMicrosoftAccount"`
-- edit the manifest of the server application to ensure: `"accessTokenAcceptedVersion": 2` and `"signInAudience": "AzureADandPersonalMicrosoftAccount"`
+- edit the manifest of the TodoListService application to ensure: `"accessTokenAcceptedVersion": 2` and `"signInAudience": "AzureADandPersonalMicrosoftAccount"`

-To get directly to the portal, you can navigate to the links in the [AppCreationScripts\createdApps.html](AppCreationScripts\createdApps.html) file created by the scripts
+  > Tip: If you register your apps with the scripts, to get directly to the app registration portal page for a give app, you can navigate to the links provided in the [AppCreationScripts\createdApps.html](AppCreationScripts\createdApps.html).
+This file is generated by the scripts during the app registration and configuration.

+Once done you can jump directly to [Step 4:  Run the sample](#Step-4-Run-the-sample).

+The rest of ([Step 2](#Step-2-Register-the-sample-with-your-Azure-Active-Directory-tenant) explains how to manually register apps with the Azure portal, and configure the code to match the app registration

 #### Choose the Azure AD tenant where you want to create your applications

-As a first step you'll need to:
+If you want to register your apps manually, as a first step you'll need to:

 1. Sign in to the [Azure portal](https://portal.azure.com) using either a work or school account or a personal Microsoft account.
 1. If your account gives you access to more than one tenant, select your account in the top-right corner, and set your portal session to the desired Azure AD tenant